TheSillyBoi/Portfolio/README.md

 ## Roadmap

 - Adding Signing in for commenting and/or reactions on blog posts
+- trying to add more coloring and a light theme

 See the [open issues](https://github.com/thesillyboi/Portfolio/issues) for a full list of proposed features (and known issues).